 There is no cure for ALD.
 But there are successful treatments

 Aidan’s Law (H.R.
-5453) is a House of Representatives bill which will require (and fund) ALD screening in all 50 U.S. states.
-The bills were introduced to the U.S. congress in April 2018 by Congresswoman Yvette Clarke and Congressman Lee Zeldin, as a bipartisan bill.
-It is the updated bill from 2016 Senate Bill S. 2641 and House Bill H.R.
+534) is a House of Representatives bill which will require (and fund) ALD screening in all 50 U.S. states.
+The bills were introduced to the U.S. congress in January 2019 by Congresswoman Yvette Clarke and Congressman Lee Zeldin, as a bipartisan bill.
+It is the updated bill from 2017 House Bill H.R.
+5453, 2016 Senate Bill S. 2641 and House Bill H.R.
 4692 U.S. Senator Charles Schumer, D-NY, and U.S. Representative Yvette Clarke, D-NY, are sponsors of the Senate and House bills, respectively.
 Co-sponsors of the Senate bill include: Senator Kirsten Gillibrand, D-NY; Senator Michael Bennet, D-Colo; Senator Barbara Mikulski, D-Maryland and Senator Richard Blumenthal, D-CT.
 Representative Ellot Engel, D-NY and Rep. Antonio Cárdenas, D-CA are co-sponsors of the House bill.

 The bills, when passed by each chamber of congress, will be joined as a reconciled bill – and sent to the President of the United States for signing into law.